 We found that significant differences existed in the overall concentration of bacteria present in the synaptotagmin (SYT) mutants as compared to the wild-type control (Figure 1).
 Additionally, the synaptotagmin mutants showed significantly lower concentrations of beneficial WSC365 as compared to the wild-type control (Figure 2).
 However, the concentration of pathogenic bacteria remained constant across the strains, with the possible exception of SYT5 (Figure 4).
 The ratio of pathogenic to beneficial bacteria is displayed in Figure 5, and, while no significant differences exist due to a high amount of variance, it is important to note the high ratio of pathogens to commensals for SYT5.
+These results are from n=1 temporal replicate, and we anticipate trending results will become significant once n=3.

-microbes (Lewis & Lazarowitz, 2010).
+- Lazarowitz, 2010).